hudsonma/skinnywar-maven-plugin/Readme.md

 Installing Plugin Locally
 --------------------------------------------------

-This plugin will be made available in maven central.
-However, to install locally without the use of maven central, simply download the project and build with the standard maven command shown below.
-This will make the plugin available in your local maven repository.
+This plugin will soon be made available in maven central.
+Before that time, a local install can be run simply by downloading the project and building with the standard maven command shown below.
+This will install the plugin into your local maven repository

 ```
 mvn clean install